oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/_multi-node-inference/README.md

 **Multi-Node Inference:**
 Multi-node inference scales up this process by distributing the workload across several computing nodes, each typically equipped with one or more GPUs.
 This is particularly useful for handling large models that require substantial computational power.
 It combines two key parallelization techniques:

-- **Tensor Parallelism:** Within a single node, the model’s complex numerical operations (e.g., matrix multiplications) are divided among multiple GPUs.
+- **Tensor Parallelism:** Within a single node, the model's complex numerical operations (e.g., matrix multiplications) are divided among multiple GPUs.
 Think of it as breaking a large calculation into smaller pieces that can be processed simultaneously by different GPUs.
 - **Pipeline Parallelism:** The inference process is divided into sequential stages, with each node responsible for one stage.
 This is similar to an assembly line, where each node completes a specific part of the overall task before passing it along.

 Together, these methods ensure that multi-node inference efficiently utilizes available hardware resources, reducing processing time and improving throughput for both real-time and batch predictions.